 (5) The powers conferred on an employing authority by this section are in addition to, and not in derogation from, any powers conferred on the employing authority by any other written law.

+[Section 100 amended by No. 39 of 2010 s.
+58.]

 101. Restriction on compensation payable for early termination of employment

 Subject to section 23A(4) of the Industrial Relations Act 1979, the maximum compensation payable under this Act or any other written law in respect of the termination of the employment of an employee in the Public Sector by —